frequency-chain/docs/pages/Networks/Collator.md

 # Running a Collator

-Collator Node operators will need to meet technical and financial requirements to serve as a candidate chosen to form the next block.
+Collator Node operators will need to meet technical and financial requirements to serve as a candidate to be chosen to form the next block.

 Collator Nodes require sufficient hardware and bandwidth to service the network within the necessary block time.
 If a Collator lags or drops offline for more than the minimum time, they will be kicked out of the Collator candidate pool unless they are "invulnerable."